I am Yesel Yoon. I am a New York State Licensed Clinical Psychologist. My pronouns are she, her, and hers.

-I am personally and professionally invested in creating a space where people of all identities and backgrounds feel welcome and protected.
+I am personally and professionally invested in creating a space where people of all identities and backgrounds feel welcome.
 I believe therapy is impactful and that it is a valuable investment in yourself.
 I am glad you are here and I would like to help.

 Choosing your therapist is a personal important decision.
 I invite you to contact me to schedule a free phone consult during which time I can learn more about how I can help you.